Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Demonstrator only have a few skulls present at a time to minimise risk of children picking up or playing with skulls.
 Demonstrator to keep an eye on anybody holding skulls.
 If a skull smashes, clear it up immediately with dustpan and brush.
+Any damaged skulls with sharp edges should be repaired as soon as possible - demonstrator should notify committee if this is needed.

 Call first aider in event of injuries.